-In his Modest Proposal for the Unification of China (Zhongguo tongyi chuyi 中国统 "national patriot".
+In his Modest Proposal for the Unification of China (Zhongguo tongyi chuyi 中国统 一 刍议) (1927), Chen wanted to prove that a convinced federalist could also be a "national patriot".
 He drafted a program that, at least in his opinion, would harmoniously blend a democratic approach to local legitimacy with the need for a strong state (and for a unified military, overall).
 It is not the work of a philosopher, but the reflection of a xiucai 秀才 "(talented official) of action"-the man that John Dewey described as "the most impressive of all the officials whom I have met in China" (Dewey in Chen 2000, 1).14 Opening with a foreword by the prominent nationalist intellectual Zhang Binglin 章炳麟 (1869-1936), the text provides an analysis of the chaos in Chinese that claims it is caused by six elements: the absence of a constitution, the absence of a proper parliament, an unelected president, an unchecked government, a decentralized army, and dysfunctional (and non-democratic) political parties.

-One example of the Communist narrative of Chen as a "traitor" can be found in Huang (2003).
+13 One example of the Communist narrative of Chen as a "traitor" can be found in Huang (2003).
 A rehabilitation of Chen's federalism, inviting a rediscovery of his "sincere democratic spirit", is attempted by Duan and Ni (2008).

-In his book, Leslie Chen presents an accurate analysis of his father's political blueprint.
+14 In his book, Leslie Chen presents an accurate analysis of his father's political blueprint.